 Steps

-Step #1: write protons, neutrons, and electrons of strontium atom
+Write protons, neutrons, and electrons of strontium atom

 Strontium has 38 protons, 50 neutrons, and 38 electrons.

-Learn how to find: Strontium Protons Neutrons Electrons
+Learn how to find: Strontium protons neutrons electrons

 The nucleus of a strontium atom contains 38 protons and 50 neutrons.
 So draw the nucleus of strontium atom as follows: